moritzstuker/capstone-project-wad-c5-s2-2995-2047/README.md

 ```
 8. If all went well, you should be able to access it under [`http://localhost:3000`](http://localhost:3000).

-9. If you seeded data (step 6 above), you may now login with either of the following accounts:
+9. If you seeded data (step 6 above), you may now login with either of the <span id="account-credentials">following accounts</span>:

 | Role      | Login              | Password   |
 |-----------|--------------------|------------|